hope21kmj/madoo/doc/build-unix.md

 	make
     make install # optional: will install to /usr/local/bin

-This will build reddcoin-qt as well if the dependencies are met.
+This will build madoocoin-qt as well if the dependencies are met.

 See [Debian Notes](../contrib/debian/README.md) for URI support in Desktop environment.